 - CLV in points (spread/total) or probability (moneyline).

 After 200 bets, your average CLV will tell you whether you have an edge.
 Average CLV under -0.5 points means you are a losing bettor regardless of recent results.
 Average CLV over +0.3 points means you are a long-term winner regardless of a recent cold streak.
-You can track CLV against published model lines on our model leaderboards, or evaluate your own backtested model in Tinker.
+The column setup in our bet-tracking guide is the easiest way to audit this.
+You can also track CLV against published model lines on our model leaderboards, or build a model in the lab and evaluate its closing-line tracking before staking real money.

 CLV traps and caveats